kalm/kalm.js/README.md

 ---

 - **Easy-to-use syntax** unified across protocols
-- Flexible and extensible, load your own transports and serializers
+- Flexible and extensible, load your own transports and routines
 - Can be used between servers or in the **browser**
 - Lower resource footprint and **better throughtput** than plain sockets
 - **Zero dependencies**